How to run Mac OS X Maintenance Scripts

 A healthy way to use maintenance scripts

 As we’ve seen even newer Macs need regular “under-the-hood” optimization to run well.
 There are dedicated apps that willtake the job off your shoulders.
-You can see Maintenance Scripts in action with CleanMyMac 3.
-Launch the app (it has a free version), run the maintenance scripts tool and see how it affects your computer performance.
+You can see Maintenance Scripts in action with CleanMyMac X. Launch the app (it has a free version), run the maintenance scripts tool and see how it affects your computer performance.
 This should rotate certain system logs, rearrange libraries and lots of other technical tasks known only to developers.

-- Download it here (free download).
+- Download it here (a free version of the app).

 - Launch CleanMyMac.